Flight-Free-UK/flight_free_uk_website/source/posts/should-a-domestic-flight-ban-be-applied-in-the-uk.html.markdown

 *~ Clement Beaune, France’s transport minister*

-In three years the policy will be re-evaluated and if it's seen as a success, more routes could be added.
-It’s a very small start, but it's a start.
+In three years the policy will be re-evaluated and if it’s seen as a success, more routes could be added.
+It’s a very small start, but it’s a start.

 #### Could such a policy be applied in the UK?